dmbarbour/glas/docs/GlasApps.md

 ### Random Data

-Due to different optimizations, a request for random data from operating system or hardware should be distinct from 'fork' effects.
+Due to different intention leading to different optimizations, requests for random data from operating system or hardware should be distinct from 'fork' effects.

-* **random:Count** - response is requested count of secure random bits as a bitstring.
+* **random:Count** - response is requested count of cryptographically random bits as a bitstring.
 E.g. `random:8` might return `00101010`.

-Programmers could use pseudo-random number generators if they do not require secure random bits.
+Treated as an unstable read for incremental computing.

 ## Console Applications